aleksandramedina/Capstone-Seminar/March 23, 2021/README.md

 3. After explaining to them the end product, both of them suggested introducing a way that the algorithm could ‘announce’ itself to the user, whenever it interferes.

+**Next to do:**
+1. implement the system for randomness
+2. implement the 'introduction' of the algorithm
+3. small canvas fixes based on feedback